ryo-ohki-node/sideshift-API-nodejs/README.md

 # GET function
-# getCoin(): Returns the list of coins and their respective networks available on SideShift.ai.
+getCoin(): Returns the list of coins and their respective networks available on SideShift.ai.
-{
+return: {
     "networks": [
       "avax"
     ],